umarhassan-mitodl/21w.034-fall-2016/content/pages/readings.md

 Find and read three articles on the subject of your documentaries.
 Look for carefully researched articles.
 Steer clear of news articles.

 Hancock, Elise.
 "A Matter of Attitude."
 In *Ideas into Words: Mastering the Craft of Science Writing*.
 Johns Hopkins University Press, 2003.
-ISBN: 9780801873300. \[Preview with [Google Books](http://books.google.com/books?id=YGLcYi3QJ1IC&pg=PA1=onepage)\]
+ISBN: 9780801873300. \[Preview with {{% resource_link "b8a903eb-caa5-416a-ab72-1c153a99b73c" "Google Books" %}}\]

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 11